 How long do I have to make changes to my programme of papers?

-The best thing to do is to try and finalise your papers before the semester starts, but we know that due to a variety of circumstances, this is not always possible.
+The best thing to do is to try and finalise your papers before the trimester starts, but we know that due to a variety of circumstances, this is not always possible.

-If you do wish to change your papers, you have until the end of the first week of classes (for S or T semester papers) and until the end of the second week of classes (for A, B and Y Semester papers) to apply to change your papers.
+If you do wish to change your papers, you have until the end of the first week of classes (for S or G Semester papers) and until the end of the second week of classes (for A, B, C and D Trimester papers) to apply to change your papers.
 If you apply within these time frames, and if the changes are approved, you should be eligible for a full refund of fees for any papers dropped.

 This means you have not clearly passed enough of your papers to be automatically eligible for re-entry into the following academic year.
 To be automatically eligible for re-entry, you must gain unrestricted passes (ie; C grades or better) in papers worth at least half of the total points you are enrolled in for the relevant year.
 It is best to try to avoid becoming ineligible for re-entry as if you do become ineligible, that ineligibility will remain on your record forever.